 In other words:

 - There are many ways to sign electronically.
 If they meet the established requirements, they can be considered advanced electronic signatures, which are perfectly secure and recognized by the European legislation.

-- In case a qualified digital certificate is used (under certain specific conditions) it will have the same legal value as the handwritten signature.
+- In case a qualified digital certificate is used (under certain specific conditions) it will have the same legal effect as the handwritten signature.

-Viafirma’s digital signature solutions cover all above-mentioned signature options.
-Furthermore, they provide legal evidence to add security to the process (e.g., location, timestamping, SMS or email OTP verification, etc.), as well as centralized or cloud signature to sign with certificate wherever, on any device.
+Viafirma cover all above-mentioned signature options.
+Furthermore, they offer legal evidence to add an extra layer of security to the signed documents (e.g., location, timestamping, SMS or email OTP signature, etc.), as well as the possibility to eSign wherever, on any device.

-These types of digital signature solutions are extremely useful for a successful digital transformation.
-Many companies are now taking steps to digitize their business and mobility in the work system is clearly the main advantage.
+These tools are extremely useful to achieve digital transformation successfully.
+Many companies are now taking steps to digitize their business and mobility in the work system to adapt to new market trends.

 Viafirma Suite uses the universal signature to strengthen mobility, accepting the principles of technology neutrality.
-This means that their solutions can be used anywhere, from any device and/or operating system.
-Therefore, there is no need to spend money on specific servers or changing operating system.
+They can be used anywhere, on any device or operating system.
+Therefore, there is no need to waste money on specific servers or changing operating system.
 Furthermore, it does not require complex setups, as this tool that can be easily installed or integrated into any company that intends to modernize their work system.

-In addition, adopting a paperless work system also results in greater organization, preventing paperwork from being misplaced or lost by accident.
-Therefore, the use of digital technology helps keeping everything more classified avoiding the possibility of losing things thanks to the cloud storage.
+eSignatures can be used in many areas of a business.
+Not only simplifies life and accelerates business, adopting a paperless working system also results in greater organization, preventing paperwork from being misplaced or lost by accident.
+Therefore, the use of digital technology helps keeping everything more classified while avoiding the possibility of losing things thanks to the cloud storage.